kvasdopil/ui-gen/README.md

 3. After authentication, automatically restore your prompt and continue the generation process
 4. You won't lose your work - the screen will be created/modified seamlessly after you authenticate

+### Workspace Management

+1. **Access Workspaces**: When you first visit the app, you'll be redirected to the `/files` page showing all your workspaces
+2. **Create Workspace**: Click the "Create New Workspace" card (with plus icon) to create a new workspace with an auto-generated name
+3. **Select Workspace**: Click on any workspace card to open it and start working
+4. **Edit Workspace Name**: In a workspace, click on the workspace name in the top-left header to edit it in-place (Enter to save, Escape to cancel)
+5. **Delete Workspace**: Hover over a workspace card to reveal the delete icon, then click it and confirm deletion
+6. **Navigate Back**: Click the arrow left icon in the workspace header to return to the files page

 ### Initial Generation

+1. Open a workspace from the files page
-1. When the viewport is empty, right-click anywhere on the empty space
+2. When the viewport is empty, right-click anywhere on the empty space
-2. A small popup will appear with "Create screen" title and a "Mobile app" button
+3. A small popup will appear with "Create screen" title and a "Mobile app" button
-3. Click the "Mobile app" button to open the prompt dialog
+4. Click the "Mobile app" button to open the prompt dialog
-4. Enter a description of the UI you want to generate
+5. Enter a description of the UI you want to generate
-5. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button with the magic icon
+6. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button with the magic icon
-6. Wait for the AI to generate the UI (a loading spinner will appear over the screen)
+7. Wait for the AI to generate the UI (a loading spinner will appear over the screen)
-7. The generated UI will be displayed in a 390px × 844px screen container
+8. The generated UI will be displayed in a 390px × 844px screen container
-8. The screen will be created at the location where you right-clicked
+9. The screen will be created at the location where you right-clicked

 ### Creating New Screens